storybookjs/ember/docs/writing-stories/decorators.md

 ## “Context” for mocking

-Framework-specific libraries (e.g., React's Styled Components, Vue's Fortawesome) may require additional configuration to render correctly in Storybook.
+Framework-specific libraries (e.g., [Styled Components](https://styled-components.com/), [Fortawesome](https://github.com/FortAwesome/vue-fontawesome) for Vue) may require additional configuration to render correctly in Storybook.

-For example, if you're working with React's Styled components and your components use themes, add a single global decorator to [`.storybook/preview.js`](../configure/overview.md#configure-story-rendering) to enable them.
+For example, if you're working with Styled Components and your components use a theme, add a single global decorator to [`.storybook/preview.js`](../configure/overview.md#configure-story-rendering) to provide it.
 Or with Vue, extend Storybook's application and register your library:

 <!-- prettier-ignore-start -->